Google Translate Disclaimer

 Once notified that an adjudicator has been selected, the director will forward copies of the wage assessment and the written notice of the appeal to the adjudicator.

-Adjudicators are independent of the Employment Standards Division and are responsible for hearing all evidence and arguments from each party.
+Adjudicators are independent of Employment Standards and are responsible for hearing all evidence and arguments from each party.
 They determine how a hearing will be conducted.
 They are not bound by the normal rules of evidence, meaning that they may accept any evidence they consider to be appropriate.

 Appellants may represent themselves or have a lawyer or another person act on their behalf at a hearing.
 The parties to the appeal are not required to be physically present at a hearing, and can attend by phone or video if the Adjudicator permits it.
 Appellants may be required to present additional relevant documents, provide testimony or testify during a hearing.

 Following the hearing, the adjudicator can choose to accept, dismiss the appeal or vary the amount of the wage assessment.